Search

 Most cases of croup are mild and can be treated at home.
 Try to keep your child calm, as crying can make croup worse.

-For a fever, medicine (acetaminophen or, only for kids older than 6 months, ibuprofen) may make your child more comfortable.
+For a fever or throat discomfort, medicine such as acetaminophen (or, only for kids older than 6 months, ibuprofen) may make your child more comfortable.
 Ask your health care provider how much to give and follow the directions carefully.

 Breathing in moist air can help kids feel better.
 To help your child breathe in moist air: